DPAC: Distribution-Preserving Adversarial Control for Diffusion Sampling: Method: DPAC

 \subsection{Stable Injection via Denoise-then-Perturb}

-While our core theory is built upon modifying the SDE drift (\cref{eq:discrete}), we found this approach to be numerically unstable in discrete samplers.
-As $g_t\Delta t \to 0$, the drift modification leads to vanishing control signals.

-Instead, we implement our tangential guidance via a robust \textbf{Denoise-then-Perturb} (PGD-style) mechanism, which is detailed in \cref{alg:dpac}.
-For each step $k$, we first compute the standard clean denoised output $x_{k-1}^{\text{clean}}$ via the base sampler $\Phi_{\text{base}}$, and then apply the guided perturbation directly in $x$-space:
+While the core theory is written in terms of modifying the reverse-time drift, directly injecting a drift term in discrete samplers is numerically unstable in practice: as $g_t\Delta t\to 0$, drift-level modifications yield vanishing control signals.
+Instead, we implement DPAC using a robust Denoise-then-Perturb (PGD-style) mechanism.
+For each step $k$, we first take a standard denoising step with the base sampler $\Phi_{\text{base}}$, and then inject a perturbation in $x$-space:

-where $u_{\text{hat}}$ is the normalized tangential direction (\cref{alg:dpac}, line 10) derived from the gradient $w_k$ (\cref{eq:pgd_gradient}).
-This PGD-style injection (\cref{eq:pgd_perturb}) is a stable discrete surrogate that allows the scale $\eta_k$ to directly control the perturbation magnitude, thus achieving an effective $O(1)$ displacement per step, regardless of the small size of $g_t\Delta t$.
+where $u_{\text{hat}}$ is the normalized projected direction from \cref{eq:proj_norm_update}.
+This implementation preserves the \emph{direction} implied by our theory (projection removes the score-parallel, density-changing component), while re-parameterizing the \emph{magnitude} of the discrete update through the schedule $\eta_k$.
+As a result, DPAC realizes an effective $O(1)$ displacement per active step, independently of the small factor $g_t\Delta t$ that would scale a drift-level control.